infor-design/enterprise-ng/docs/ASPNETCORE.md

 ## Upgrading to Angular / Angular CLI 7.2

-The current SPA create and Angular 6 project, it is relatively easy to upgrade this to 7.2.
+The current SPA create an Angular 6 project, but it is relatively easy to upgrade this to 7.2.

 Open a terminal / command prompt inside the ClientApp folder.